underlay/pkgs/README.md

 }
 ```

-The remote context reference here - `ipfs://bafkreifcqgsljpst2fabpvmlzcf5fqdthzvhf4imvqvnymk5iifi6mdtru` - is from [types/utils.go](types/utils.go) and it's added as a file `/context.jsonld` to the root package.
+The remote context `ipfs://bafkreifcqgsljpst2fabpvmlzcf5fqdthzvhf4imvqvnymk5iifi6mdtru` is from [types/utils.go](types/utils.go) and it's added as a file `/context.jsonld` to the root package when you start pkgs for the first time.

 ### HEAD